 St. Charles Borromeo

-St. Charles Borromeo was born on October 2, 1538 at the Arona castle on Lake Maggiore near Milan, Italy.
-His father was the Count of Arona and his mother a member of the Medici House.
+St. Charles Borromeo was born on October 2, 1538, at the Arona castle on Lake Maggiore near Milan, Italy.
+His father was the Count of Arona, and his mother was a member of the Medici House.
 He was the third of six children born to the couple.

 Charles’ rich parents gave him a good education.
 With all the riches they had, he could have done anything.
 However, Charles wanted to become a priest.
-When he was 12 years old, the young Charles dedicated himself to a life of service to the Church.
-Even as a young boy, he lived in integrity.
-He told his father that he could only keep the money intended for his studies and the rest belonged to the poor.
+When he was 12 years old, the young Charles dedicated himself to a life of service to the church.
+Even as a young boy, he lived with integrity.
+He told his father that he could only keep the money intended for his studies and that the rest belonged to the poor.

 A Young Ecclesiastical Leader

 Cardinal Giovanni Angelo Medici, Charles’ uncle, became Pope Pius IV on December 25, 1559.
 The new pope summoned his nephew to Rome and appointed him a cardinal-deacon.
-He worked as assistant and adviser to his uncle, and after a month, the pope made him a cardinal.
-As a cardinal, Charles held more responsibilities which included the government of the Papal State, supervision of the Knights of Malta, the Carmelites and the Franciscans.
+He worked as an assistant and adviser to his uncle, and after a month, the pope made him a cardinal.
+As a cardinal, Charles held more responsibilities, which included the government of the Papal State and the supervision of the Knights of Malta, the Carmelites, and the Franciscans.

 In 1560, Pope Pius IV named Charles as the administrator of Milan.
 He founded a college and carried out his duties well.
 Eventually, with the conviction that he was called by the Lord to the priesthood, Charles was ordained first to the order of deacon.
-Then, on September 4, 1563, he was ordained to the priesthood and on December 7 was consecrated as bishop.
+Then, on September 4, 1563, he was ordained to the priesthood, and on December 7, he was consecrated as bishop.
 He was appointed Archbishop of Milan on May 12, 1564.

 Leading the Reform in Milan